Frequently Asked Questions

 Coming to Class Late: If you’re running late, don’t stress.
 Come anyway.
 But also be mindful that most classes begin with a quiet centering, meditation, or breathing practice.
 Therefore, please be courteous to your fellow students and come in quietly, simply sit down, and wait until the teacher finishes the centering before you gather props and unroll your mat.
 Another considerate option is to wait until the centering is finished before entering the room.

 Injuries: Let the teacher know if you have any acute injuries or chronic health matters that should be taken into account.
 Our teachers are trained and knowledgeable and can make useful suggestions tailored to your needs.

 Mats and Props: We provide mats as a courtesy to our students.
 If you use one of our studio mats for your practice and you’re concerned about its cleanliness, you are welcome to wipe it down before you use it with supplies provided on the prop shelves.
 If you are so inspired after class to do the same, we greatly appreciate it.
 Anyone with particular concerns about cleanliness of the mat is encouraged to bring their own.

-Clothing: Wear something comfy that's not too loose and not too tight.
+What to Wear: Wear something comfy that's not too loose and not too tight.
 On the bottom, most women wear yoga pants and most men wear sweats or shorts; on top, choose t-shirts or tank tops that aren't too baggy, with an extra layer for warmth at the beginning at end of class.